SuperOfficeDocs/superoffice-docs/user-guide/en/admin/chap05/preferences-tab.md

 Preferences that can only be set on a global (system) level, can be found in the <a href="Global-preferences.md" style="font-weight: bold;">Global preferences</a> tab.

+> [!TIP]
-**Tip**: Use the **Freetext search** field at the top of the screen to find the preference you want to change.
+> Use the **Freetext search** field at the top of the screen to find the preference you want to change.
 The search results will be displayed in the list below.

 At the top of the **Preferences** tab, you can choose the required preference group.